Tracardi/tracardi-api/docs/ai/templates/plugin_docs.md

         start=False,
         spec=Spec(
             module=__name__,
-            className='RequireConsentsAction',
+            className='MergeProfilesAction',
             inputs=["payload"],
-            outputs=["true", "false"],
-            version='0.6.2',
-            license="MIT + CC",
-            author="Dawid Kruk",
-            manual="require_consents_action",
-            form=Form(
-                groups=[
+            outputs=["payload", "error"],
+            init={"mergeBy": []},
+            version="0.8.2",
+            form=Form(groups=[
                 FormGroup(
-                        name="Consent requirements",
                     fields=[
                         FormField(
-                                id="consent_ids",
-                                name="IDs of required consents",
+                            id="mergeBy",
+                            name="Merge by fields",
-                                description="Provide a list of IDs of consents that the profile must grant. " "Press enter to add more the one consent.", component=FormComponent(type="consentTypes")
+                            description="Provide a list of fields that can identify user.
+For example profile@data.contact.email.main. "
-                            ),
-                            FormField(
-                                id="require_all",
-                                name="Require all",
-                                description="If set to ON, plugin will require all of selected consents to be granted " "and not revoked.
-If set to OFF, plugin will require only one of defined " "consents to be granted.",
-                                component=FormComponent(type="bool", props={"label": "Require all"})
+                                        "These fields will be treated as primary keys for merging.
+Profiles will be " "grouped by this value and merged.",
+                            component=FormComponent(type="listOfDotPaths", props={"label": "condition",
+                                                                                  "defaultSourceValue": "profile"
+                                                                                  })
                         )
                     ]
-                    )
-                ]
                 ),
-            init={
-                "consent_ids": [],
-                "require_all": False
-            }
+            ]),
+            manual="merge_profiles_action"
         ),
         metadata=MetaData(
-            name='Has consents',
-            desc='Checks if defined consents are granted by current profile.', icon='consent',
-            group=["Consents"],
-            type="condNode",
-            tags=['condition'],
-            purpose=['collection', 'segmentation'],
+            name='Merge profiles',
+            desc='Merges profile in storage when flow ends.
+This operation is expensive so use it with caution, ' 'only when there is a new PII information added.', icon='merge',
+            group=["Operations"],
             documentation=Documentation(
                 inputs={
-                    "payload": PortDoc(desc="This port takes payload object.")
+                    "payload": PortDoc(desc="This port takes any JSON-like object.")
                 },
                 outputs={
-                    "true": PortDoc(desc="This port returns given payload if defined consents are granted."), "false": PortDoc(desc="This port returns given payload if defined consents are not granted.")
+                    "payload": PortDoc(desc="This port returns exactly same payload as given one.")
                 }
             )
         )
     )

 ```